MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-download-azure-marketplace-item.md

 ### Prerequisites

-Your Azure Stack deployment must have internet connectivity, and be [registered with Azure](azure-stack-registration.md).
+Your Azure Stack deployment must have internet connectivity and be [registered with Azure](azure-stack-registration.md).

 ### Use the portal to download marketplace items